 Results

 Our complete dataset included 1148 lakes; however 5 lakes did not have chlorophyll a data.
 Thus, the base dataset for our modelling was conducted on data for 1143 lakes.
-The lakes were well distributed across the four trophic state categories (Table ) and spatially throughout the United States (Figure ).
+The lakes were well distributed across the four trophic state categories (Table 1) and spatially throughout the United States (Fig. 1).

 Models: All Variables

-The model built with all predictors used 1080 total observations, had a mean squared error of 0.09 and and R of 0.8.
-The accuracy of the four trophic states was 68.7% and the kappa coefficient was 0.57 (Table ).
-The variable selection process identified a reduced model with 20 variables (Figure ).
-The six most important variables were turbidity, total phosphorus, total nitrogen, elevation, total organic carbon, and N:P ratio (Figures ).
-The role that each played in predicting chlorophyll a varied (Figure ).
+The model built with all predictors used 1080 total observations, had a mean squared error of 0.09 and R of 0.8.
+The accuracy of the four trophic states was 68.7% and the kappa coefficient was 0.57 (Table 2).
+The variable selection process identified a reduced model with 20 variables (Fig. 3).
+The six most important variables were turbidity, total phosphorus, total nitrogen, elevation, total organic carbon, and N:P ratio (Figs. 4 and 5).
+The role that each played in predicting chlorophyll a varied (Fig. 5).

 Models: GIS Only Variables

-The GIS only model was built using 1138 total observations, had a mean squared error of 0.22 and and R 0.48.
-Four trophic states were predicted with a total accuracy of 49% and had a kappa coefficient of 0.29 (Table ).
-The variable selection process for this model produced a reduced model with 15 variables (Figure ).
-The six most important variables were ecoregion, percent cropland, elevation, latitude, percent evergreen forest, and mean lake depth (Figures & ).
+The GIS only model was built using 1138 total observations, had a mean squared error of 0.22 and R 0.48.
+Four trophic states were predicted with a total accuracy of 49% and had a kappa coefficient of 0.29 (Table 3).
+The variable selection process for this model produced a reduced model with 15 variables (Fig. 6).
+The six most important variables were ecoregion, percent cropland, elevation, latitude, percent evergreen forest, and mean lake depth (Figs. 7 and 8).

 Trophic State Probabilities

-The "All variables" model provides more certain model predictions with a median prediction probability of 0.81 versus 0.72 for the "GIS only" model (Figure ).
+The "All variables" model provides more certain model predictions with a median prediction probability of 0.81 versus 0.72 for the "GIS only" model (Fig. 9).
 Additionally, the Kappa coefficient of the predictions is a function of this uncertainty.
-Lakes with more certain predictions were more accurately classified and had higher Kappa coefficients (Figure ).
+Lakes with more certain predictions were more accurately classified and had higher Kappa coefficients (Fig. 10).
 For both models, when prediction probabilities are approximately 0.8 or higher, the models had a Kappa coefficient of ~1.
 This represents 55% of the lakes for the "All variables" model and 22% of the lakes for the "GIS only" model.
 A Kappa coefficient of 0.6 or higher is considered "substantial" agreement (Landis and Koch 1977).
 For the "GIS only" model this is seen with 52% of the lakes.
-Lastly, as prediction probabilities increased, the difference in kappa coefficient between the two models decreased (Figure & Tables & ).
+Lastly, as prediction probabilities increased, the difference in kappa coefficient between the two models decreased (Fig. 10 and Tables 4 and 5).

 Discussion